AlexaH88/horizon-gamepedia/README.md

 - __Game Developer History Page__

   ![Game Developer History Page](assets/images/game-developer-history-page.png)
-  - The Game Developer History Page serves to provide background to the user about who created the games and how they came to exist.
+  - The Game Developer History page serves to provide background to the user about who created the games and how they came to exist.
   - The page is split into two sections:
     - A timeline of key dates leading to the creation of the developer of the games, Guerrilla Games.
     - A detailed history of how the game studio, Guerrilla Games, came to be.